 Routes to modernity followed by non-Western societies between 1600 and 1900.
-Historical experiences of non-Western societies seen in the contexts of European history and of development theory.
-Primary sources and techniques for posing theoretical questions of historical data.
+Historical experiences of non-Western societies seen in the context of European history and of development theory.
+Emphasizes primary sources and techniques for posing theoretical questions of historical data.
 Offered: jointly with JSIS A 346.

 This course will compare Russian and Chinese history from the Fall of the Mongols to the formation of current governments.